xuankimtran/docs-1/pages/katalon-analytics/test-case-management-journey.md

 This case applies if you don't run tests in Katalon TestOps.

-In this case, the Test Cases together with their execution data will appear in the folder named *Uploaded Data* after you run tests in other different platforms.
+In this case, the Test Cases together with their execution data will appear in the folder named *Uploaded Data* after you run tests in other platforms.